 In 1966 Laszlo Belady showed that the most efficient caching algorithm would be to always discard the information that will not be needed for the longest time in the future.
 This it a theoretical result that is unimplementable without domain knowledge.
 The Least Recently Used ("LRU") algorithm is often used as a proxy.
 It works pretty well because of the locality of reference phenonemon.
 As a result, LRU is the default eviction algorithm in ehcache, as it is in most caches.

 Ehcache users may sometimes have a good domain knowledge.
-Accordingly, ehcache provides three eviction algorithms to choose from.
+Accordingly, ehcache provides three eviction algorithms to choose from for the MemoryStore.

-5.2.2 Ehcache's Eviction Algorithms
+5.2.2 MemoryStore Eviction Algorithms

-Ehcache supports three eviction algorithms: LRU, LFU and FIFO
+The MemoryStore supports three eviction algorithms: LRU, LFU and FIFO.